jenreiher/lhl-intro-sept-2018/bios/lloyd.md

 * Neapolitan Pizza

 ## One quirky fact about myself is...
-I was born in a Canadian Idiginous Town on the west coast of BC.
+I was born in a Canadian indigenous Town on the west coast of BC.